chrisledet/rubylang.info/README.md

 ## RubyLang.info

-RubyLang.info is a community driven web site, dedicated to helping both new and experienced Ruby developers.
-We are hosted on Github, where anyone can contribute to the site without going through unnecessary barriers.
-We strive to be the best possible resource for the Ruby programming language.
+RubyLang.info was a community driven web site, dedicated to helping both new and experienced Ruby developers.

 ### Contributing